ProfAndrewMayne/hackathon-rules/Cheating Response Procedure.md

 - Revocation of prizes & recognitions
 - Banning the participants from future events (either indefinitely or for a certain time period)
 - Publishing an account of the cheating

-If some attendees were angered by the cheating, it is best to apologize to them that the cheating occurred to begin with.
-If there are residual hard feelings, suggest to them to write an email to MLH.
-It will be dealt with accordingly.